-These simple comparisons do not take account of other paper characteristics that may be relevant for the assignment of referees - including the field of the paper.
-The differences in the share of female authors and referees across fields (Figures 2a and 2b) could lead to assortative matching of referees that is driven entirely by field-specific expertise.
+These simple comparisons do not take account of other paper characteristics that may be relevant for the assignment of referees - including the field of the paper, which is strongly correlated with author gender.
 We thus turn to a regression-based analysis in Table 3, using a linear probability model for the likelihood that a referee assigned to a paper is female.
 We fit the models using a paper-referee data set and cluster standard errors at the paper level.

 The specification in Column 1 of Table 3 with no controls reproduces the differences in Figure 3.
 The specification in Column 2 adds our full set of controls, including dummies for the number of authors, dummies for the number of publications of the most prolific co-author and for the referee, and indicators for broad field.
 We also include the share of female authors in the 2-digit JEL code(s) of a paper, and an indicator for gender-related subfields.
-As expected, both of these variables are highly significant predictors of the assignment of a female referee: a 10 percentage point increase in the share of female authors in a given subfield is associated with a 3 percentage point increase in the share of female referees assigned to papers in that subfield, while a paper with all gender-related subfields has a 20 percentage point higher probability of a female referee.
+As expected, both of the latter variables are highly significant predictors of the assignment of a female referee: a 10 percentage point increase in the share of female authors in a given subfield is associated with a 3 percentage point increase in the share of female referees assigned to papers in that subfield, while a paper with all gender-related subfields has a 20 percentage point higher probability of a female referee.

-Even controlling for all these variables, we still find a large effect of the author gender mix on the assignment of referees.
-Other things equal, female-authored papers are 7 percentage points (s.e.=1 ppt) - or about 50 percent - more likely to be assigned to a female referee.
-23 Mixed-gender papers with a senior female co-author are 5 percentage points more likely to be assigned to a female referee, while the other mixed-gender papers are only 3 percentage points more likely to be assigned to a female referee.
-The differences between the two mixed-gender groups motivate our choice to analyze these groups separately in the rest of the paper, along the lines we laid out in the analysis plan.
-24
+Even controlling for all these variables, female-authored papers are 7 percentage points (s.e.=1 ppt) - or about 50 percent - more likely to be assigned to a female referee.23 Mixed-gender papers with a senior female co-author are 5 percentage points more likely to be assigned to a female referee, while the other mixed-gender papers are only 3 percentage points more likely to be assigned to a female referee.
+The differences between the two mixed-gender groups motivate our choice to analyze these groups separately in the rest of the paper, along the lines described in our analysis plan.24

-As a point of comparison, Column 3 displays how much the author gender mix affects other dimensions of the referee assignment, and in particular the prominence of the referees assigned.
-Controlling for other variables, female-authored papers are less likely to be assigned to referees with 3+ publications, but the impact is quantitatively much smaller, a 5 percent decrease (2.5 percentage points out of a mean of 46 percent), compared to the gender-based assortative matching.
+As a point of comparison, Column 3 presents a model for the likelihood of a paper being assigned to a relatively prominent referee.
+Controlling for other variables, female-authored papers are less likely to be assigned to referees with 3+ publications, but the impact is quantitatively much smaller, a 5 percent decrease (2.5 percentage points out of a mean of 46 percent), compared to the genderbased assortative matching.

-One interpretation of journal editors' tendency to assign female-authored papers to female referees is that they are concerned about possible biases in the assessment of these papers by male referees.
-Indeed, the editors in our survey on average expect that male referees are less likely than female referees to give a positive evaluation of female-authored papers (17.5% probability versus 20.7%) but are (very) slightly more likely than female referees to give a positive evaluation of male-authored papers (19.7% versus 19.3%).
-Editors thus think that referees of one gender are relatively biased in favor of papers by their own gender group, and in the interests of fairness they may want to get at least one female referee for a female paper.
-Another possible explanation (for which we have no direct evidence) is that female authors are more likely to cite other female authors, and editors tend to select referees whose works are listed in a paper's bibliography.
+One interpretation of gender-matching in the referee assignment process is that editors are concerned about possible biases by referees.
+Indeed, the editors in our survey responded that that male referees are less likely to give a positive evaluation of female-authored papers (17.5% probability versus 20.7%) but are (very) slightly more likely than female referees to give a positive evaluation of male-authored papers (19.7% versus 19.3%).
+Editors thus appear to believe that referees are biased in favor of their own gender group.
+In the interests of fairness they may want to get at least one female referee for a female paper.
+Another possible explanation (for which we have no direct

-23 Abrevaya and Hamermesh (2012) also find a similar assortative gender matching, in particular for the later years in their sample (2000-2008) which is closest to our sample period.
+$^{^{23}}$ Abrevaya and Hamermesh (2012) also find a similar assortative gender matching, in particular for the later years in their sample (2000-2008) which is closest to our sample period.